Code-Institute-Submissions/https-github.com-Iacopo454-Quiz-Knowledge/README.md

  Outcomes Statement:

 One outcome ***If*** the user result is **> than 6 correct answers**:
-- a page from the BBC website dedicated to Italy.
+- A Youtube documentary called History of Italy.

 Otherwise **(Else)**, if the user has any other score lower than 6 the outcome would be:
-- A Youtube documentary about Italy.
+- A Youtube documentary called italy the eternal country.

 map.html is linked to a google map cluster Api that let the user visualize all world map highlighting the most important cities in the Italian territory.The user can also zoom in and zoom out of the map to any point to see better the interested locations.